musps/flutter_bloc_todos/README.md

-# Demo project with flutter & bloc
+# Demo project flutter & bloc

 ## Features :

-- Swap right to left to delete an item
+- Swap right to left to delete an item.
+- Click "In progress" or "Done" to toggle the state from the main list.

 ## Demo